Bake Play Smile

 Notes

-• Don't overcook the mug cake! - you want it to be slightly gooey in the middle.
+• Don't overcook it - mug cakes continue cooking slightly after microwaving, you want it still to be slightly gooey in the middle.

-• Make 2 portions - you can make this mug cake in two smaller mugs rather than 1 large mug.
+• Make 2 portions - make in two smaller mugs rather than one large mug, for smaller serves.
+Reduce cooking time slightly.

 Nutrition